-Presentations should be developed based on the Case Study Scenario and retailer background information provided.
-Circle the score next to each criteria, selecting a score 6-10.
+Presentations are to be developed based on information provided in the case study scenario and retailer background information.
+Circle the score next to each criteria, scoring the presentation and Q&A response, with a score of 6-10.

-PRESENTATION INFORMATION University Name: Judge Name: Presentation Date: Presentation Round: Start Time: End Time: SCORING SCA LE Circle o ne score from 6 5-10 A. CONTENT Description of Problem: How well did the student team adhere to the Case Study Scenario?
+PRESENTATION INFORMATION University Name: Judge Name: Presentation Date: Presentation Round: Start Time: End Time: SCORING SCALE Circle or e score from 6 -10 A. CONTENT Description of Problem: How well did the student team adhere to the Case Study Scenario?
 6 7 8 9 10 Strategic Overview: How well did the student team develop a strategic solution?
 6 7 8 9 10 Tactical Solutions: How well did the student team develop tactics to support the strategies?
-6 7 8 9 10 Budget: Did the students develop a solution that realistically aligned to the budget?
+6 7 8 9 10 Return on Investment: Did the students develop a solution that realistically aligns to a ROI?
 6 7 8 9 10 Resources Needed: Did the students identify the resources needed to support their tactics?
 6 7 8 9 10 Feasibility: Is the solution realistic and achievable?
 6 7 8 9 10 B. AGILITY Quick Thinking: Did the students respond professionally, even with unexpected questions?
 6 7 8 9 10 Response Probability: Did the students respond to questions in a factual and logical manner?
 6 7 8 9 10 Working as a Team: Did the teams support each other during the presentation and Q&A session?
 6 7 8 9 10 C. PRESENTATION Professional Format: Was the slide deck presentation clear, visually interesting and professional?
 6 7 8 9 10 Verbal Presentation: Did the verbal presentation align with the slide deck?
 6 7 8 9 10 Confidence/Poise: Did the students present themselves with confidence throughout the session?
-6 7 8 9 10 TOTAL POINTS BY COLUMN 5 Points deducted for exceeding 12-minute time allocation GRAND TOTAL
+6 7 8 9 10 TOTAL POINTS BY COLUMN

+5 Points deducted for exceeding 12-minute time allocation